cbrake/wifi-browser/README.md

         * sudo umount /dev/devicenode
         * sudo dd if=/path/to/downloaded.img of=/dev/devicenode bs=1M
         * install in BBB, and boot
-        * will take 30-45m to complete -- where 4 LEDS are all blue, it is finished.
+        * will take 30-45m to complete -- when 4 LEDS are all blue, it is finished.
         * remove power, remove SD card, and power on
         * should now boot from on-board eMMC flash memory
 * log into BBB via serial console or ssh